Ruimmp/openuem-docs/docs/02-Installation/01-Server/04-docker.md

 - On Linux: this configuration can be found under `/etc/hosts`.
 Add the line `{YOUR_LOCAL_IP} {NATS_HOST} {OCSP_HOST} {CONSOLE_HOST}`
 - On Windows: the configuration can be found under `C:\Windows\System32\drivers\etc\hosts`.
 Add the line `{YOUR_LOCAL_IP} {NATS_HOST} {OCSP_HOST} {CONSOLE_HOST}`
+- On macOS: the configuration can be found under /private/etc/hosts

 You have to replace `{YOUR_LOCAL_IP}` and `{OPENUEM_DOMAIN}` with their respective values set in the `.env` file.
 It is **important** that you use your **local ip address** (e.g. 192.168.1.43) **instead** of localhost or 127.0.0.1.
 Docker will copy these